arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 As you have seen, neither Future nor Option implement Monad directly.
 This is intentional, as you can potentially have several Monad implementations for a single type.
-For example, RxJava's Observable can be chained using flatMap, switchMap, and concatMap, and using each is still a Monad.
+For example, RxJava's Observable can be chained using `flatMap`, `switchMap`, and `concatMap`, and using each is still a Monad.

 Instead, Arrow specifies that Monad must be implemented by a separate object, referred as the "instance of Monad for type F".